 To be successful in healthcare, you have to establish trust in the market, so that’s what we’re focused on.
-Word of mouth and experiential marketing are key for us.
+Word of mouth and experiential marketing is key for us.

 Q6.
 How is Dose empowering the on-demand healthcare market in Nashville?

 Nashville is a great place to be because it’s actually the capital of healthcare in the U.S. We have a lot of fantastic resources and people at our disposal.
 We have a number of partnerships in the works that are going to help make on-demand healthcare very commonplace here.

 Q7.
 How are you planning to position Dose against prospective competition, and how will you sustain your USP?

 We have a plan, but I think it’s important not to plan too much.
 You have to be ready to adapt to unexpected changes.
 Dose is an extremely new concept, so our only option is to listen to the market and try to give it what it wants.

 Q8.
 Approximately, how many transactions do you complete in a single day?